YuJiajie/records/README.md

 records
 =======

-This content record some code during learning R。
+This repository store some code during learning R。